ns4lin4s/ns4lin4s/README.md

 # 👋 Welcome to my Github!

 Hey there!
 I'm Nelson, a passionate Site Reliability Engineer (SRE) 🚀.
-This project focuses on automating, optimizing, and ensuring the high reliability of scalable systems.
+My professional skills are focused on automating, optimizing, and ensuring the high reliability of scalable systems.

 ## 🛠️ Technologies